-The ingredients can vary widely, but the sauce almost always includes some variation of vinegar, tomato paste or mayonnaise (or a mix of these) as the initial base, as well as molasses, black pepper, mustard and different spices to make its distinctive flavour.
+The ingredients can vary wildly, but the sauce almost always includes some variation of vinegar, tomato paste or mayonnaise (or a mix of these) as the initial base, as well as molasses, black pepper, mustard and different spices to make its distinctive flavour.

 The sauce is often used as a marinade or for dipping.
 For marinating, the times can greatly change depending on what you are cooking.
-A chicken should be sit for around 12 hours, with steak going up to 24 hours and pork even taking 3-5 days.
+A chicken should be left for around 12 hours, with steak going up to 24 hours and pork even taking 3-5 days.
 On the other hand, fish and vegetables should marinate for no more than 30 minutes.

 In this segment, we'll look at the various factors you should consider when buying a BBQ sauce.
 We'll go into the popular types and flavours from all over the world, as well as how to determine if a product will be suitable for you, your family and your diet.